eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

 - Every `<img>` needs an `alt` attribute.
 Use `alt=""` for images that are purely decorative.
 - Every form control needs a `<label>` associated with it.
+- You need to designate the regions of the page with the elements that describe them.

 ### Landing Page (25 points)